Renee7547/rshell/README.md

 ## Issues
 1. There are some issues with recursively sorting(-R).
+	I will fix it as soon as possible.
 2. Unlike the real bash, the files are listed ascending from left to right.

 ## Bugs have been solved